bmiraguru/Credit-Card-users-data/README.md

- have used Excel, SQL and R to perform  analysis on Credit Cards users data to get some inferences.
+I have used Excel, SQL and R to perform  analysis on Credit Cards users data to get some inferences.
 Hope you find this insightful :)